Signed Into Law

 Which agencies enforce SB1804?

-SB1804 is enforced by Texas Criminal Courts and Office of the Attorney General (Crime Victims' Compensation Division).
+SB1804 is enforced by Office of the Attorney General (Crime Victims' Compensation Division) and Texas Criminal Courts.

 Q

-The compliance urgency for SB1804 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1804 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q